stevefinch/CS261_Handbook/deque.md

 # Example

 ```
-sample code showing creation, and exercising all of the operations
-or
-a program that doesn't use the structure, and then a version that does
+d = Deque()
+d.append(1)           # put the value 1 at the end of the deque
+d.appendleft(2)       # put the value 2 at the beginning of the deque
+d.pop()               # return and remove the value at the end of the deque
+d.popleft()       # return and remove the value at the beginning of the deque
 ```

-(c) 2018 YOUR NAME.
+(c) 2018 STEVE FINCH.
 All rights reserved.